 - 15. What should I do if my system stops responding while using Lifecycle Controller?
 If your system stops responding while using Lifecycle Controller, a black screen with red text is displayed.
 To resolve this problem, try restarting your system and enabling Lifecycle Controller.
 If the issue persists, contact your service provider.
-For more information about recovering Lifecycle Controller from the Lifecycle Controller Update Required mode, see the Recovery from Lifecycle Controller Update Required white paper available at www.dell.com/support/article/sln311809. - 16.
+For more information about recovering Lifecycle Controller from the Lifecycle Controller Update Required mode, see the Recovery from Lifecycle Controller Update Required white paper. - 16.
 How do I find out the currently installed version details of the Lifecycle Controller product?